cwig/start_follow_read/README.md

 You could do it on a single GPU but you would have to adapt the code so do that.

 For BYU's super computer I run the following SLURM files for 4 GPUs.
-You can run the python files independent of the SLUMR scripts.
+You can run the python files independent of the SLURM scripts.

 #### Initial Alignment